Why You Need To Name a Life Insurance Beneficiary (And How To Do It)

 SmartFinancial Offers Unbiased, Fact-based Information.
 Our fact-checked articles are intended to educate insurance shoppers so they can make the right buying decisions.
 Learn More

 A life insurance beneficiary is an individual or entity that receives the death benefit from a life insurance policy after the insured dies.
-A single policy may have multiple beneficiaries, such as spouses, children or a charity organization.
+Policies may have multiple beneficiaries, which commonly include spouses, children or charity organizations.

 A life insurance beneficiary is often a family member, such as a spouse or child.
 You may also donate your life insurance proceeds to a charitable organization, which may carry certain tax advantages.
 Below are common types of beneficiaries: